 This is alarming.
 It’s the parable of the blind men studying the elephant all over again.
 Each team grabbed onto a different part and came to different conclusions.
 Each usability report read like a test of a completely different interface.
 This is what makes the CUE-2 study so exciting!
 We can study the differences between each team’s methods and practices and then look at how they relate to our own.

 The study also raises some central questions for future research of usability testing techniques.
 How can we construct tests that find the important usability problems as quickly as possible?
 And how can we improve our practices so different teams will consistently find the same problems?
 We can find the beginnings of answers to these questions in Rolf’s studies.
 Let’s take two examples:

 Example #1: Task design

 Nine teams created 51 different tasks for the same UI.
 Rolf found each task to be well designed and valid, but there was scant agreement on which tasks were critical.
-If each team used the same best practices, then they should have all derived the tasks from test scenario. but that isn’t what happened.> the same best practices, then they should have all derived the same tasks from the test scenario.
+If each team used the same best practices, then they should have all derived the same tasks from the test scenario.
 But that isn’t what happened.